 Earnings retention and lower growth contributed to an improvement to the bank's CET1 ratio in 2020.
 Following authorities' recommendation that financial institutions suspend dividend payouts and share buybacks in 2020, Ringkjøbing suspended its share buyback.
 During this period, the bank's regulatory capital metrics also benefited from the application of the European Union's revised Capital Requirement Regulation (known as the CRR2 "quick fix").
 These include the lower risk-weighting for small and medium enterprises exposures (the permanent change in the SME discount factor) and the flexibility to initially neutralise and spread over years the effect of stage 1 and stage 2 provisions on CET1 capital that were booked since 1 January 2020 and were driven by the coronavirus crisis.
-The latter change added 1.5 percentage points to the bank's CET1 ratio, but does not affect our own TCE/RWAs ratio.
+Excluding the IFRS 9 transitional arrangements, the bank's CET1 ratio would be lower by 1.3 percentage points as of June 2021, however our TCE ratio is not affected.

 Following dialogue with the Danish FSA, the bank resumed its dividend distribution and share buyback program, equivalent to 50% of 2020 profits, which is still below the distribution policy of recent years (which exceeded 60%).
-The share buyback will deduct 0.7 percentage points from the bank's capital ratios.
-In combination with a resumption of loan growth closer to pre-crisis levels and potential additional distributions, in line with the bank's dividend policy and subject to compliance with authorities' guidelines, we expect the banks' capital ratios to decline in 2021, but to remain solid.
+In combination with the resumption of loan growth closer to pre-crisis levels (6% year-over-year in June 2021) and additional distributions (the bank obtain approval for a new share buy-back program amounting to DKK242.5 million which would deduct 0.6 percentage points from the bank's capital ratios), in line with the bank's dividend policy and subject to compliance with authorities' guidelines, we expect the banks' capital ratios to decline in 2021, but to remain solid.

 Finally, we note that Ringkjøbing applies the standardised approach to calculate credit-related risk-weighted assets (RWAs).
-Therefore, the bank's risk density, measured as the ratio of RWAs to total assets, was relatively high at 76% as of December 2020, rendering the bank's capital metrics less sensitive to potential amendments in regulatory methods to calculating RWAs, including floor requirements, or to macroeconomic shocks that could increase RWAs of more risk-sensitive models.
+Therefore, the bank's risk density, measured as the ratio of RWAs to total assets, was relatively high at 72% as of June 2021, rendering the bank's capital metrics less sensitive to potential amendments in regulatory methods to calculating RWAs, including floor requirements, or to macroeconomic shocks that could increase RWAs of more risk-sensitive models.
+Despite credit growth during the first six months of 2021, RWAs slightly declined during the period due to the implementation of a new system.

-Strong profitability which will be restored to pre-crisis levels, supported by lower loan loss provisions and stable margins; cost efficiency will continue to improve
+Strong profitability, which will exceed pre-crisis levels, supported by strong loan growth; cost efficiency will continue to improve

 Our assigned Profitability score of a1 is informed by our forward-looking view of Ringkjøbing's profitability and the bank's track record of consistent earnings and operating cost containment.
-The pandemic hit on profitability in 2020 was manageable for Ringkjøbing, and even at slightly lower levels, we consider the bank's profitability to be relatively strong, providing ample capacity to generate capital internally and absorb losses.
-For 2021, we expect the bank's core profitability to be restored to pre-crisis levels, supported by lower loan loss provisions, stable margins, while cost efficiency will continue to improve.
+The pandemic hit on profitability in 2020 was manageable for Ringkjøbing, and we consider the bank's profitability to be strong, providing ample capacity to generate capital internally and absorb losses.
+For 2021, we expect the bank's core profitability to exceed-pre-crisis levels, supported by lower loan loss provisions and strong loan growth, while cost efficiency will continue to improve.